albrow/zoom/README.md

 }
 ```

+The line `post.Likes += 1` is a "read before write" operation.
+That's because
+the `+=` operator implicitly reads the current value of `post.Likes` and then
+adds to it.

-This can cause a bug if the function is called across multiple threads or multiple machines
+This can cause a bug if the function is called across multiple threads or
-concurrently, because the `Post` model can change in between the time we retrieved it from the
+multiple machines concurrently, because the `Post` model can change in between
-database with `Find` and saved it again with `Save`.
-Future versions of Zoom will provide optimistic
+the time we retrieved it from the database with `Find` and saved it again with
+`Save`.
+Future versions of Zoom may provide
-locking or other means to avoid these kinds of errors.
-In the meantime, you could fix this code
+[optimistic locking](https://github.com/albrow/zoom/issues/13) or other means to
+avoid these kinds of errors.
+In the meantime, you could fix this code by using
-by using an `HINCRBY` command directly like so:
+an `HINCRBY` command directly like so:

 ``` go
 func likePost(postId string) error {